Skip to content

 The CFA franc zone comprises 14 sub-Saharan African countries, each belonging to one of two monetary unions.

-The Central Africa CFA franc zone includes Cameroon, Central African Republic, Chad, Republic of the Congo, Equatorial Guinea (a former Spanish colony), and Gabon.
+The Central Africa CFA franc zone includes Cameroon, Central African Republic, Chad, the Republic of the Congo, Equatorial Guinea (a former Spanish colony), and Gabon.

 The West African Economic and Monetary Union (WAEMU) includes Benin, Burkina Faso, Côte d’Ivoire, Guinea-Bissau, Mali, Niger, Senegal, and Togo.